 Each year the Audubon Sugar Institute conducts a Factory Operations Seminar for representatives of the Louisiana sugar industry.
 Topics from these seminars not only offer projects to increase the efficiency in sugar processing but also include information on new technologies developed to add value to molasses, to directly produce white sugar at the mill and to produce value-added products from sugarcane biomass among others.

 The Audubon Sugar Institute conducts laboratory and pilot-scale research on potential alternative fuels ranging from producing ethanol from sugars and biomass at raw-sugar mills and using starch-based products to produce butanol to investigating the technical feasibility of the supplemental production of ethanol from algae.
-The technology closest to commercialization after biodiesel is the production of ethanol from sweet sorghum and sugarcane bagasse.

 Significance of Programs